-Experience of the catering industry would be one of your biggest assets.
+Experience of the catering industry would be one of your biggest assets, if you’ve got the experience then you might want to get in touch with Harbour Kitchen for a good opportunity.
 Even if you are not associated with the industry right now, if you are planning to be a part of it in the future, try and start gaining some experience.
 If you have a friend or relative who already is the part of catering industry, try and spend some time with them at their workplace.
 Take a few hours out in a week to gain experience.
 Also, read the relevant books and magazines related to catering even if you are not pursuing any professional course at this time.

 4) Find out if you have it in you

 If you believe that you have what it takes to make it big in the catering industry, test yourself first.
 Of course you could gain some experience outside, but there is a lot to do right in your home.
 Test your skills in the kitchen, and you will get a really good idea of your abilities.
 It is not necessarily to decide whether you are fit for the business or not.
 It is also to see where you lack and what you can do further to improve.
 You can also find your strengths and weaknesses too.
 You might have a gluten free story or you might just be a food lover, find your passion and chase it!

 If there are a few things that will never go out of business, one of them is catering.
 No matter how much the unemployment in the world (worst case scenarios), people will never stop travelling and eating.
 Therefore, all you need to do is gain a foothold into this sunrise industry.